H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

 **5-minute autonomous learner (Beta/conscious learning rhythm)**
 - Proactively searched internet via web-research service to identify and fill Ms. Jarvis knowledge gaps
 - Selected topics based on GBIM coverage analysis, recent queries, or community-relevant themes
-- Retrieved content from DuckDuckGo and stored learned material in ChromaDB semantic memory
+- Retrieved content from DuckDuckGo and stored learned material in ChromaDB semantic memory (★ now 40 collections, 6,675,442 total vectors — the substrate the restored learner would write into)
 - Logged RAG versus web hit patterns per topic
 - Analogous to beta brain waves during active conscious learning

 **EEG pattern significance**

 Together, these three services created overlapping rhythmic activity at different timescales — 30s, 60s, and 300s — producing a neurobiological signature analogous to an electroencephalogram (EEG) readout showing multiple brain wave frequencies operating simultaneously.
-This gave Ms. Jarvis continuous autonomous activity rather than purely reactive behavior.
+This gave Ms. Jarvis continuous autonomous activity rather than purely reactive behavior. ★ The AAPCAppE ingest pipeline (`jarvis-ingest-api` + `jarvis-ingest-watcher`, restored March 28) partially restores the proactive/autonomous dimension by running continuous external-source ingest independently of user queries — it operates at an ingest-driven cadence rather than fixed time intervals, but it represents the first restored proactive autonomous rhythm in the March 2026 architecture.

-**Current status (February 28, 2026 baseline / March 2026 confirmed)**
+**Current status (★ March 28, 2026)**

-All three services were lost during the October 2025 rebuild and remain unrestored as of March 2026:
+All three EEG services remain unrestored as of March 28, 2026:

 - ❌ 30-second heartbeat: Not present in current deployment
 - ❌ 60-second intermediate service: Not present, function requires investigation
-- ❌ 5-minute autonomous learner: Orchestrator lost, though web-research backend (port 8008 internal) survived
+- ❌ 5-minute autonomous learner: Orchestrator lost, though web-research backend survived
+- ★ **Partial substitute:** AAPCAppE `jarvis-ingest-api` + `jarvis-ingest-watcher` (restored March 28) provides continuous proactive ingest — not time-fixed EEG rhythm, but restores a proactive autonomous dimension

-The February 28, 2026 deployment achieves 32/32 services operational representing a fully functional **reactive architecture** (responds to queries) but lacks the **proactive/autonomous architecture** (continuous internal activity) of the pre-rebuild system.
+The February 28, 2026 deployment achieves 32/32 services operational representing a fully functional **reactive architecture** (responds to queries) but lacks the **proactive/autonomous architecture** (continuous internal activity) of the pre-rebuild system. ★ The March 28 state — 96/96 Up, AAPCAppE restored — begins to partially recover the proactive dimension, though the three-frequency EEG rhythm itself remains absent.

 **Web-research service survival**

-The `jarvis-web-research` service continues to run as backend infrastructure on the internal Docker network, exposing its `/search` endpoint and capable of posting queries to DuckDuckGo.
+The `jarvis-web-research` service continues to run as backend infrastructure on the internal Docker network (★ confirmed Up March 28), exposing its `/search` endpoint and capable of posting queries to DuckDuckGo.
 However, without the autonomous learner orchestrator, nothing calls this endpoint on a periodic basis.
 Its health is verified through the internal network probe in `VERIFYANDTEST.sh`, and its logs confirm it remains operational:

 ```
 INFO: DDG: "blockchain gas optimization techniques" - 0 results